 Apple

-Apple, renowned for its innovation, has integrated eSIM into the Apple Watch Series 3.
-Here are the compatible models (S. = Serie):
+Apple, renowned for its innovation, integrated eSIM technology into the Apple Watch Series 3.
+Here are the compatible models (S. = Series):

 Samsung